ARTICLE I: Name

 SECTION 1: Regular elections for all elected officer positions shall be scheduled by the Board to occur in March, April, or May and shall be announced to the representatives at least 30 days prior to the start of the elections.
 The Board shall designate a 7-day period during which representatives can vote on officer candidates.

 SECTION 2: Elections of officers shall be conducted online in a manner determined by the Inspector of Election within the limits established by the bylaws, legislative code, and board decisions.
 Counting votes and other elections logistics shall be the duty of the Inspector of Election.
-The Inspector of Election may not be a candidate in the elections she/he supervises.
+The Inspector of Election may not be a candidate in the elections they supervise.
 The Secretary shall serve as the Inspector of Election, or, subject to the approval of the Board, designate a Inspector of Election.
 The Board shall create procedures to ensure the integrity of the vote and the verifiability of the vote count.

 SECTION 3: Candidacies must be declared in writing to the representatives by the candidate (or the Inspector of Election declaring on behalf of the candidate) at least 15 days prior to the elections.